SysSurge/vera/README.md

   * Simple API makes it easy to send e-mails from your code.
   * Will wait for a set time and retry for a set amount of times if sending an e-mail fails.
   * Simple to setup with your own SMTP e-mail server.

+### REST APIs
+* Ready to be used REST APIs.
+* Optional OAuth authentication scheme with consumer keys & secrets.
+* Easy to extend with your own REST API functionality.
+* Supports XML, JSON, and JSONP interchange formats.
+* Optimized settings made by experts for the greatest possible throughput.

 ### Diagnostics & logging to the Azure Table and Blob Storage
 * Centralized application and system logging with Web UI.